Advice for the Family and Friends of people suffering from anxiety

 The person suffering may also take it out on the ones closest to them.
 This is where the outbursts can sometimes come from.
 I sometimes took out how I felt on the people closest to me.
 I would snap or be unreasonable.
 This was purely my own frustration about how I felt and how much I wanted to be the person I was before.
 My partner used to just say “Paul I know it’s not really you, so I don’t take it to heart when you take it out on me”.

-Trust me, no one wants to get better more than the person who suffers with anxiety.
+Trust me, no one wants to get better more than the person who suffers from anxiety.
 So, your help and support is needed now more than ever.
 Put no pressure on that person to be better, be there when they need an ear and try to be more patient and understanding; maybe even try to learn more about the subject.

 I had this support and understanding and it was a big factor in me finally pulling through.